What to expect in your massage therapy appointment

 Can I claim my treatment on my private health insurance?

 Yes, of course you can.
-All of our therapists are registered remedial massage therapists with first aid certificates and massage association memberships.
+Most of our therapists are registered remedial massage therapists with first aid certificates and massage association memberships.
 This ensures they are continuing education annually to keep updated with the ever changing health industry.
+Please see the ‘our TEAM’ page for therapists provider number status.

 What is the cancellation policy?